AdityaWaradkar/Gratia/README.md

 All APIs are tested using Postman with a shared environment.

-Recommended environment variables:
+Recommended variables:

     AUTH_BASE_URL
     USER_BASE_URL
+    FOOD_BASE_URL
     ACCESS_TOKEN
     REFRESH_TOKEN
     ADMIN_ACCESS_TOKEN

-Tokens issued by the authentication service are reused for user service requests.
+Tokens issued by the authentication service are reused across services.

 ***